$\beta$-Variational Autoencoder as an Entanglement Classifier: Model

 \section{Model}

 The Variational Autoencoder (VAE) was proposed by Diederik and Welling~\cite{VAE_Paper} and is most commonly used for generative modeling.
-It has been extended by Higgins et al.~\cite{higgins2017BVAE} for an architecture which is called $\beta$-Variational Autoencoder ($\beta$-VAE) which creates disentangled representations on the latent space (usually a lower-dimensional representation of the data).
+It has been extended by Higgins et al.~\cite{higgins2017BVAE} for an architecture which is called $\beta$-Variational Autoencoder ($\beta$-VAE) which creates unraveled (disentangled) representations on the latent space (usually a lower-dimensional representation of the data).
 Both models can be represented by the same graph shown in figure~\ref{fig: VAE}.

-The main principle beneath the VAE, or $\beta$-VAE, is the use of a probabilistic latent space, which is a lower-dimensional representation of the data, that we assume follows some prior distribution.
+The main principle beneath the VAE, or $\beta$-VAE, is the use of a probabilistic latent space, which is a lower-dimensional representation of the data, that, as assumed, follows some prior distribution.
 The most common choice is the Gaussian distribution $\mathcal{N}(0,1)$ which will be used in this work.

-For our problem, the idea is to encode the high dimensional input of measurements into a two-dimensional latent space that acts as a classifier of entanglement using a $\beta$-VAE.
+Our main result is that we can encode the high dimensional input of measurements into a two-dimensional latent space that acts as a classifier of entanglement using an architecture that resembles a $\beta$-VAE.
+This representation cannot be obtained on a Feed-Forward Neural Network because it would create a discontinuous latent space.
+Besides using the latent space as a classifier, we use it to discriminate between the kinds of measurements being made, thus showing that local measurements are not able to characterize if a state is entangled or separable.

-We trained from end-to-end using backpropagation with a two-component loss function that consists of a categorization loss and a latent loss.
+We trained from end-to-end using back propagation with a two-component loss function that consists of a categorization loss and a latent loss.
 Our choice of categorization loss $\mathcal{L}_\mathrm{cat}(\mathbf{y},\mathbf{\hat{y}})$ is the categorical cross-entropy, where $y_i$ is the true label and $\hat{y}_i$ is the predicted label.
 For the latent loss $\mathcal{L}_\mathrm{KL}(\mu,\sigma)$ we chose the Kullback-Leibler (KL) Divergence.
 The total loss is given by the sum of these two losses:

 Where $r_{cat}$ and $\beta$ are weighting coefficients which are hyperparameters of our model and should be optimized for our task.

 For the training, we adopt the Adam algorithm~\cite{kingma_Adam} as the optimizer with the `reduce learning rate on plateau' method callback on Keras framework \cite{chollet2015keras}.
 In all layers, except the last layer, we used LeakyReLU Activation in conjunction with a Dropout layer \cite{srivastava2014dropout} to avoid overfitting.
 For the last layer, our choice was the softmax activation in order to capture the probability of the state being separable or entangled.